 Admissions For PhD In USA

 Deadlines for applications to PhD programs in the USA tend to be between December and February, and institutions should let you know about your application by April.
-Most institutions recommend that you apply as far in advance as you possibly can to give them, and you, plenty of time to make arrangements.
+Most US institutions recommend that you apply as far in advance as you possibly can to give them, and you, plenty of time to make arrangements.
 Institutions in the USA require international students to have a TOEFL score of around 90, but this does figure does vary between institutions.

 Funding Your PhD In USA